gaulinsoft/jTypes/README.md

 ### IntelliSense

-The `core.intellisense.js` file can also be included in Visual Studio 2012 to add support for Intellisense with jTypes:
+The `core.intellisense.js` file can also be included in Visual Studio 2012 to add support for IntelliSense with jTypes:

 ![jTypes Intellisense](http://content.jtypes.com/intellisense.png "jTypes Intellisense")